vandeynze/vandeynze.com/content/home/experience.md

-  title = "Postdoctoral Research Associate" company = "University of Washington - School of Marine and Environmental Affairs" company_url = "" location = "Seattle, washington" date_start = "2020-01-01"
+  title = "Postdoctoral Research Associate" company = "University of Washington - School of Marine and Environmental Affairs" company_url = "" location = "Seattle, Washington" date_start = "2020-01-01"
   date_end = ""
-  description = """  """
+  description = """As part of the [Joint Institute for the Study of the Atmosphere and Ocean (JISAO)](https://jisao.uw.edu/), worked with NOAA economists and other scientists to develop regional planning models for salmon habitat restoration that explicitly consider restoration costs"""

 [[experience]]
   title = "Research Assistant"